Page 1: Biography

 Grace, Thomas Samuel

-This biography was written by Janet E. Murray and was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in July, 2013.
+This biography, written by Janet E. Murray, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in July, 2013.

 Thomas Samuel Grace was born to John Grace and his wife, Sarah Lawrence Cox, on 16 February 1815 in Liverpool, Lancashire, England.
 He married Agnes Fearon on 23 July 1845 at Whitehaven, Cumberland, and they had 12 children.